Professional Development Grants

 2. Based on present GSS Caucus Funding of $10, 000, the PDG should receive $2000 per term ($6000 per year).
 PDGs will be allocated by lottery.
 If the approved applications total less than the $2000, then all approved applicants will receive funding by acclamation.

 3. If a lottery is required, then a name will be placed in the draw for every $200 application.
-For a $400 application, the applicant will have his/her name entered twice in the draw (each name entry worth $200).
+For a $400 application, the applicant will have their name entered twice in the draw (each name entry worth $200).

-4. For a $400 applicant, the drawing rules are as follow: a) Each time the $400-applicant’s name is selected, (s)he will be entitled to $200.
-This is to say, the name has to be selected twice in the draw for the applicant to be entitled to the $400. b) If a $400-applicant’s name was selected only once, then (s)he will be notified that (i) the name will placed in the ‘B-List’ of runner-ups and (ii) they can apply for another $200 event in future semesters.
-But once a student has received the maximum $400, (s)he is no longer eligible to apply until the following academic year.
+2. If a $400-applicant’s name was selected only once, then they will be notified that (i) their name has been placed on a waitlist for the subsequent amount (ii) they can apply for another $200 event in future semesters.
+But once a student has received the maximum $400, they are no longer eligible to apply until the following academic year.

-7. Once a cheque requisition has been issued to pay a successful grant applicant, the file will not be reopen to accommodate claims that the applicant has some extra receipts to submit.
+7. Once a cheque requisition has been issued to pay a successful grant applicant, the file will not be reopened to accommodate claims that the applicant has some extra receipts to submit.
 It is the applicant’s responsibility to ensure that all documentation is submitted at the same time.

 Frequently Asked Questions